antonkw/minimal-mistakes/_posts/2022-08-12-selection-functions.md

 We don't need to do much to enable predicates. `Boolean` is a completely valid "truth value" type.
 Standard ordering makes `true` values larger than `false` ones.

 ## Implementation of the pairing function
-Well, it is time to return to the combination.
+Well, it is time to return to the `pair` function itself.

 We have separated selections for `A` and `B`.
 And also evaluation for a tuple of them.
 ```scala
 def pair[R, A, B]: J[R, A] => J[R, B] => J[R, (A, B)] =